Kotlin/anko/README.md

 ## Understanding Koan

+As mentioned above, Koan is written in Kotlin.
+In case you are not familiar with Kotlin, please refer to [kotlinlang.org](http://kotlinlang.org/docs/reference/).
-Maybe you came from Java world right now and know nothing about Kotlin syntax, so you can use [this](http://kotlinlang.org/docs/reference/) reference.
-Kotlin is easy and similar to Java (but much better), so studying would be easy.
+Kotlin is similar enough to Java (but much better), so learning it will be easy.

 ### Basics